 Dementia Friendly London

 Find out how dementia affects London and the steps we’re taking to make London the first dementia-friendly capital city in the world.
+We will continue to share updates about our latest initiatives and campaigns.

 What will a dementia-friendly London look like?